Macromux/pyttsx3-termux/README.md

 - For setting up you need to have termux
 Installed from [f-droid](https://f-droid.org/),

-Then install termux From there run $ apt-get update && apt-get upgrade
+- run `apt-get update && apt-get upgrade`
 Before doing any of the following given notes.